Home > CEL

 - Time-management techniques

-The CEL program experience is engaging and interactive.
-You will learn from a diverse group of likeminded fellow entrepreneurs with Noncompeting interests.
-In clinic sessions, your classmates will serve as a sounding board, helping you clarify your issues, focus on clear objectives, solve problems and think strategically.
+The Core program experience is engaging and interactive.
+You will learn from a diverse group of like-minded fellow entrepreneurs with noncompeting interests.
+In clinic sessions, your classmates will serve as a sounding board, helping you clarify your issues, focus on clear objectives, solve problems, and think strategically.
 Participation in the Core program creates countless opportunities for entrepreneurs to help each other succeed.